nerves-project-attic/nerves_firmware_ssh/README.md

 Also see the section on the `nerves_firmware_ssh` protocol and the ssh(1) man page for more details.

+## Troubleshooting

+If you're not able to connect, try the following:

+1. Make sure that there's network connectivity and that you can ping the device.
+2. Check that the authorized keys are set correctly.
+On the target, run `Application.get_all_env(:nerves_firmware_ssh)` and compare keys.
+3. Are you trying to use OpenSSH's `ssh-agent`?
+See [ERL-469](https://bugs.erlang.org/browse/ERL-469) and try not using it.
+4. Add `:runtime_tools` to the `:extra_applications` key in your `mix.exs` and
+   run `:ssh_dbg.messages()` on the target and try to connect.
+You should get some diagnostic data from the Erlang `:ssh` application that may help.

 ## Device keys

 Devices also have keys.
 This prevents man-in-the-middle attacks.
 For